19hours/sg-statutes/Acts/Legal Profession Act.md

 [35/2001]

-(2) In the event of the Disciplinary Committee making a determination under subsection (1)(b) or (c), the Committee may make an order for payment by any party of costs, and may, in such order, specify the amount of those costs or direct that the amount be taxed by the Registrar.
+(2) Where a Disciplinary Tribunal makes a determination under subsection (1)(b) or (c), the Disciplinary Tribunal may make an order for payment by any party of costs, and may, in such order, specify the amount of those costs or direct that the amount be taxed by the Registrar.

 [19/2008 wef 01/12/2008]

 [19/2008 wef 19/09/2008]

-(3) A Disciplinary Committee shall carry out its work expeditiously and the Society may apply to the Chief Justice for directions to be given to the Disciplinary Committee if the Disciplinary Committee fails to make any finding and determination within 6 months from the date of its appointment.
+(2A) Where a Disciplinary Tribunal makes a determination under subsection (1)(a) and further records the opinion that the complaint was frivolous or vexatious, the Disciplinary Tribunal may, after hearing the person who made the complaint (if he desires to be heard) —

+(a) order that the costs of the complaint shall be paid by that person; and

+(b) in such order, specify the amount of those costs or direct that the amount be taxed by the Registrar.

 [19/2008 wef 01/12/2008]

+(2B) Any person awarded any costs under subsection (2) or (2A) may sue for and recover those costs as if those costs were a debt due to him.

+[19/2008 wef 01/12/2008]

+(3) A Disciplinary Tribunal shall carry out its work expeditiously and the Society may apply to the Chief Justice for directions to be given to the Disciplinary Tribunal if the Disciplinary Tribunal fails to make any finding and determination within 6 months from the date of its appointment.

+[19/2008 wef 01/12/2008]

 [30/86]

-(4) The findings and determination of the Disciplinary Committee under this section shall be drawn up in the form of a report of which —
+(4) The findings and determination of the Disciplinary Tribunal under this section shall be drawn up in the form of a report of which —

 (a) a copy shall be submitted to the Chief Justice and the Society; and